thayral/telekinetic-benchmark/README.md

 # Benchmarking framework

 Interactive environment / dataset generator for spatial reasoning experiments, using mujoco.
 (This project is under development.
-It shifted from training environement to a benchmarking philosophy, inspired by the DeepMind paper / Kaggle competition on cognitive benchmarks)
+It shifted from training environment to a benchmarking philosophy, inspired by the DeepMind paper / Kaggle competition on cognitive benchmarks)

 # Telekinetics